stigtsp/jfpg/README.md

 - Default rounds: 1
 - Default mem: 512 MiB
-- Default parallelism: 2 (not user configurable)
+- Default number of threads: 4
 - Min rounds: 1
 - Max rounds: 1024
 - Min mem: 56 MiB
 - Max mem: 32 GiB

-The defaults work well for fast machines with plenty of RAM, but are potentially very slow on older, single core devices, and will not work at all on devices with less than 512 MiB of RAM free.
+The defaults work well for fast machines with plenty of RAM, but are potentially very slow on older single core devices, and will not work at all on devices with less than 512 MiB of RAM free.
 Pick the largest values that are tolerable for your hardware.